TVAD - Theorising Visual Art and Design

 The aim of TVAD is to explore the relationships between material, object, text, narrative and image as they emerge within contemporary art practice, applied arts, design, film, digital and text-based media.

 TVAD research includes practice-led and practice-based methods, in addition to text-based historical and philosophical methods.

-Our researchers examine issues and interrogate assumptions of historiography, methodology, epistemology and pedagogy in the creative arts and design.
+Our researchers examine issues and analyse assumptions of historiography, methodology, epistemology and pedagogy in the creative arts and design.

 The TVAD research areas include:

-TVAD meets on Wednesdays throughout the academic year where we hold informal lunchtime discussion groups as well as formal presentations from visiting and internal speakers.
+TVAD holds monthly meetings on Wednesday 1-2.30pm throughout the academic year where we hold informal lunchtime discussion groups and lectures.